keszegrobert/2cmake/README.md

 #sln2cmake

-- only prints out the found Projects
+- processes the project dependencies and creates a CMakelists.txt for them

 TODO:
-- generate vcproj from sln
 - generate linker flags
 - refactor the code
 - custom build tools to cmake custom command